Director James Mangold has fashioned a fantastic remake of the classic western 3:10 TO YUMA.

 You have a string of brilliant lead performances, from the Oscar-winning Russell Crowe as the killer with a possible conscience Ben Wade, to Christian Bale as the honest, troubled rancher Dan Evans.
 There’s also have a great collection of supporting performances including the legendary Peter Fonda, Alan Tudyk, Dallas Roberts, Gretchen Mol as Dan’s wife and the talented young Logan Lerman as Dan’s son William, whose determination to grow up and be a man results in a painful rite of passage.

-And of course last but not least, the amazing Ben Foster, who I’ve admired since his extraordinary performance as the sociopath in Hostage and here, totally chilling as Wade’s devoted but psychopathic sidekick Charlie Prince.
+And last but by no means least, the amazing Ben Foster who I’ve admired since his extraordinary performance as the sociopath Mars Krupcheck in the 2005 film Hostage and here, totally chilling as Wade’s devoted but psychopathic sidekick Charlie Prince.

 There’s a ‘true grit’ to the proceedings here and a heart-stopping finale at the train station that really doesn’t turn out how you think it will.
 I do think that makes this version of 3:10 TO YUMA one for the history books.